GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 chmod 755 update.sh
 ```

-7\.
-Run the `~/code/chromium_git/update.sh` script and wait for CEF and Chromium source code to download.
-CEF source code will be downloaded to `~/code/chromium_git/cef` and Chromium source code will be downloaded to ``~/code/chromium_git/chromium/src`.
+Run the "update.sh" script and wait for CEF and Chromium source code to download.
+CEF source code will be downloaded to "~/code/chromium_git/cef" and Chromium source code will be downloaded to "~/code/chromium_git/chromium/src".
+After download completion the CEF source code will be copied to "~/code/chromium_git/chromium/src/cef".

 ```
 cd ~/code/chromium_git
 ./update.sh
 ```

-8\.
-Run the `~/code/chromium_git/chromium/src/cef/cef_create_projects.sh` script to create Ninja project files.
+6\.
+Run the "cef_create_projects.sh" script to create Ninja project files.
 Repeat this step if you change the project configuration or add/remove files in the GYP configuration.

 ```
 cd ~/code/chromium_git/chromium/src/cef
 ./cef_create_projects.sh
 ```

-9\.
+7\.
 Create a Debug build of CEF/Chromium using Ninja.
-Edit the CEF source code at `~/code/chromium_git/chromium/src/cef` and repeat this step multiple times to create incremental builds while developing/debugging.
+Edit the CEF source code at "~/code/chromium_git/chromium/src/cef" and repeat this step multiple times to perform incremental builds while developing.

 ```
 cd ~/code/chromium_git/chromium/src
 ninja -C out/Debug cefclient cefsimple cef_unittests
 ```

-10\.
+8\.
 Run the resulting cefclient sample application.

 ```
 cd ~/code/chromium_git/chromium/src
 open out/Debug/cefclient.app
 ```

+See the [Mac OS X debugging guide](https://www.chromium.org/developers/how-tos/debugging-on-os-x) for detailed debugging instructions.

-# Linux
+# Linux Setup

-In this example `~` is `/home/marshall`.
+**What's Required**

+- [Ubuntu 14.04 LTS 64-bit](http://www.ubuntu.com/download/desktop) is recommended.
+To build on Debian 7 64-bit see the [BuildingOnDebian7](https://bitbucket.org/chromiumembedded/cef/wiki/BuildingOnDebian7.md) Wiki page for additional instructions.
+Building with other versions or distros has not been tested and may experience issues.
+- At least 6GB of RAM and 40GB of free disk space.
+- Approximately 2 hours with a fast internet connection (25Mbps) and fast build machine (2.6Ghz+, 4+ logical cores).

+**Step-by-step Guide**

+In this example "~" is "/home/marshall".
+Note that in some cases the absolute path must be used.
+Environment variables described in this section can be added to your "~/.profile" or "~/.bashrc" file to persist them across sessions.

 1\.
-Install [Ubuntu 14.04 LTS 64-bit](http://www.ubuntu.com/download/desktop).
-At least 6GB of RAM and 40GB of disk space are required to successfully build Chromium/CEF.
-To build on Debian 7 see the [BuildingOnDebian7](https://bitbucket.org/chromiumembedded/cef/wiki/BuildingOnDebian7.md) Wiki page for additional instructions.

-2\.
 Create the following directories.

 ```
 mkdir ~/code/automate
 mkdir ~/code/chromium_git
 ```

-3\.
-Download and run `~/code/install-build-deps.sh` to install build dependencies.
+2\.
+Download and run "~/code/install-build-deps.sh" to install build dependencies.
 Answer Y (yes) to all of the questions.

 ```
 cd ~/code